Fraser fir: Pests

-Abies fraseri is severely damaged by a non-native insect, the balsam woolly adelgid (Adelges piceae).
-The insect's introduction and spread led to a rapid decline in Fraser fir across its range, with over 80 percent of mature trees having been killed.
+Abies fraseri can be severely damaged by a non-native insect, the balsam woolly adelgid (Adelges piceae) from Europe.
+The insect's introduction and spread led to a rapid decline in the species across its range, with over 80 percent of mature trees having been killed.
 The rapid regeneration of seedlings with lack of canopy has led to good regrowth of healthy young trees where the mature forests once stood.
-However, when these young trees get old enough for the bark to develop fissures, they may be attacked and killed by the adelgids as well.
+These young trees are now old enough for the bark to develop fissures, but despite this, there has been no resurgence by the adelgids.

-For this reason, the future of the species is still uncertain, though the Mount Rogers (Virginia) population has largely evaded adelgid mortality.
-The decline of the Fraser fir in the southern Appalachians has contributed to loss of moss habitat which supports the spruce-fir moss spider.
+For this reason, the future of the species was still uncertain, though the Mount Rogers (Virginia) population has largely evaded adelgid mortality.
+The decline in the southern Appalachians has contributed to loss of moss habitat which supports the endangered spruce-fir moss spider (Microhexura montivaga), an obligate of the Southern Appalachian spruce–fir forest ecoregion.

-By the late 1990s, the adelgid population was down.
-While two-thirds of adult trees had been killed by the 1980s, a study of the Great Smoky Mountains National Park showed that as of 2020, the number of adult trees had increased over the previous 30 years, with three times as many on Clingmans Dome.
+By the late 1990s, the adelgid population had decreased.
+While two-thirds of adult trees had been killed by the 1980s, a study of the Great Smoky Mountains National Park showed that as of 2020, the number of adult trees had increased over the previous 30 years, with three times as many on Kuwohi, Tennessee's highest peak.

 Threats

-The Fraser fir is an endangered species.
-Threats include climate change and balsam woolly adelgid.
+Fraser's fir is an endangered species.
+Threats include climate change and the aforementioned balsam woolly adelgid.